Table of Contents

 - Palpable Purpura without thrombocytopenia

 - Bowel angina

-- Biopsy showing granulocytes in walls of small vessels.
+- Biopsy showing granulocytes in the walls of small vessels.

-While the biopsy of tissue revealing deposition of immune complexes in vessel walls and mesangium (in case of kidney) is the most accurate test, it’s pointless to perform in majority since the disease is benign and self-limited.
-Other lab investigations include;
+While the biopsy of tissue revealing deposition of immune complexes in vessel walls and mesangium (in case of the kidney) is the most accurate test, it’s pointless to perform in majority of the cases because the disease is benign and self-limited.
+Other lab investigations include:

 - Platelet count – may be elevated

 - Factor XIII – reduced in 50 %

 - Urinalysis – Hematuria or proteinuria may be present

 - Renal profile – elevated BUN and Creatinine and deranged electrolytes

 - Serum IgA – increased in 50 % of the cases